-If you work for a brand and your role involves dealing with consumers, then you probably understand how qualitative research works.
+If your brand and your role involves dealing with consumers, then you probably understand how qualitative research works.
 Whilst big data and quantitative testing can highlight what consumers are doing, it takes qualitative exploration to understand the ‘why’ behind their motivations and behaviours.
-This blog is broken down into two parts.
-For the ‘qual’ initiated, skip to part 2, where we talk about recent use cases on video.
-For the uninitiated, you may want to refresh your knowledge of use cases by reading the first part.

 The ‘Qual’ Cliff